 By Sharon from Ravenna, KY

 Keep the toy box fresh and "new" for your kids, and have fewer toys to clean up.
 You can do this by putting away half of their toys.
-When they tire of the toys they have out, begin to rotate the toys by putting a few "new" ones out and tucking away some of the toys they have been using for another time.
+When they tire of the toys they have out, begin to rotate the toys by putting a few "new" ones out.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.